okaram/IntroJava/content/Functions.md

     boolean ans=isEven(add(x,1));
     ```

+## Functions and purity

+Functions can affect the world outside the function by either:
+1. returning a value (and then the caller may do things with it, or not, the function doesn't care)
+2. altering its parameters (when they are objects) by calling methods that affect their state
+3. changing global state directly (the screen, System.in, System.out etc)

+Ideally, most of your functions would be  *pure*, that is, functions that just return a value, and don't affect the outside world except by returning that value.
+This functions are easy to understand as 'black boxes', and easy to test; just pass the arguments, check the return value is right.

+Sometimes, you need functions that alter their arguments by the methods they call on them; these functions are somewhat harder to use and test, since when using them sequencing is important; however, to change the world, you need this sometimes.

+Ideally, only main should alter global state, and it should pass that state (even System.in, System.out) as a parameter to other functions; functions that directly affect global state are error prone and hard to reason with and I will avoid them in this class.

 ## More function examples

 ### Boolean expressions and functions
 One skill you need to master as a programmer is to think of bolean values (true or false) as values that can be combined by operators; just as numbers can be added, subtracted etc, booleans can be 'or-ed' and 'and-ed' and negated ('not-ed' :).
 Let's practice some examples

 ### isInBetween

 Let's define a function that takes 3 ints, and returns a boolean; it returns true if the first number is between the other two; let's call our parameters number, high, and low; we can define the function as: